Skip to content

 What You’ll Learn

-• Different ways to create simple games using text and sprite graphics
+• Different ways to create simple games and interactive programs using text-based input and output

-• How to implement function calls from a custom or built-in library to create more advanced programs
+• How to implement function calls from custom or built-in libraries to create more advanced program behavior

-• Best practices for writing and debugging code
+• Best practices for writing, organizing and debugging code

 Who Should Register

 This course is for incoming ninth to 12th graders.
-No previous programming experience is required, though you should expect to learn at a fast pace.
+You don't need any previous programming experience to enroll, though you should expect to learn at a fast pace.

 Instructor